Vyral/dani-antelo/_posts/2020-02-20-how-our-team-keeps-the-ball-rolling-from-start-to-finish.md

 youtube_code: jqSV2fyeVpc
 ---

-{% include youtube.html %}<center>Of course you need the right Realtor to help you buy a home, but they must have the right team around them to make the process smooth.
-Here’s how our team works.</center>
+{% include youtube.html %}

+<center>Of course you need the right Realtor to help you buy a home, but they must have the right team around them to make the process smooth.
+Here&rsquo;s how our team works.</center>

+&nbsp;

+&nbsp;

-When it comes to buying a home, there are some clear rules to this game.
-That’s why it’s important that you have the right team on your side. **Here’s how our team takes transactions from start to finish.**
+The game of buying a home has a few clear rules—that’s why, in order to play and win, you need to have the right team on your side.&nbsp;**Here’s how our team takes transactions from start to finish.**

-The first two people involved in the process are your Realtor and your lender.
+The first two people involved in the process are your Realtor and lender.
 Realtors make sure that you’re prepared to make the best purchase possible.
 Lenders help guide you through the home-buying process while also keeping your budget and priorities in mind.&nbsp;

 {% include pullquote.html %}